 As I mentioned, realistically you can only vary the first three factors: Focal length, Focus distance, and Aperture.
 This is because the sensor size is fixed in your camera, the only way you can change this as a factor is to use a different camera.
 Also, the Circle of Confusion also depends on the sensor size (plus one or two other factors).

 So truly, the question we posed should be, “what three factors affect depth of field”.
 Even so, let’s look at those five factors, especially since some readers may argue that the camera’s sensor size can be changed electronically.
 I can, in fact, do this on the Canon EOS R, effectively changing it from a full-frame camera to a crop sensor camera.

 Depth of Field and focal length are linked.
 Generally, a long focal length lens will produce a shallow depth of field.
 Of course, the opposite is also true, a short focal length lens will produce a deep depth of field.

-So a telephoto or long focal length lens (say 85mm and upwards, on a full-frame camera) will produce a more shallow depth of field and blurry backgrounds (and foregrounds).
+So, a telephoto or long focal length lens (say 85mm and upwards, on a full-frame camera) will produce a shallower depth of field and blurry backgrounds (and foregrounds).
 This is exactly what you will be after when shooting portrait or head and shoulder shots.